angelo-ml/arduino-dust-sensor/README.md

 ![Measures Comparison](https://imagehost.imageupload.net/2020/04/17/mass_volt.jpg)

-Finally, using Cooks distance to remove the outliers and fitting the results in a first degree polynomial equation, we end up with the following equation:
+Finally, using Cook's distance to remove the outliers and fitting the results in a first degree polynomial equation, we end up with the following equation:

-$$Dust Density = (0.986 * Voltage - 0.582) * 1000 [um/m^3]$$
+Dust Density = (0.986 * Voltage - 0.582) * 1000 [um/m3]